michaelmilleryoder/michaelmilleryoder.github.io/collections/_cs2731_fall2023/hw1.md

 In this assignment, you'll build representations for documents and words based on the bag-of-words model.
 You'll implement 2 popular weighting schemes for these vectors: tf-idf and PPMI, both discussed in Chapter 6 of the [textbook](https://web.stanford.edu/~jurafsky/slp3/).
 Then you'll compare these weighting schemes on learning word similarity and apply one of them, PPMI, to examine social bias in an NLP corpus.

+## Learning objectives
+After completing this assignments, students will be able to:
+* Load in text data and manipulate it in Python
+* Demonstrate that a model’s notions of word similarity comes from the contexts of neighboring words in corpora
+* Implement vectors for words, the predominant representation of semantics in NLP
+* Investigate how NLP corpora can encode potentially harmful social biases through word associations

 ## Datasets and skeleton code
 Here are the materials that you should download for this assignment: